 South Yard at Napa Valley Marriott features televisions sprinkled throughout an al fresco seating area.
 In addition to sports games on the TVs, guests can get in on their own games – South Yard features ping-pong, cornhole, and darts.
 It’s a great place to spend a gameday – or any other day!

-Every Sunday, don your fave football colors and head over to Crush Lounge at The Meritage Resort for the ultimate game day experience.
-Crush Lounge offers the NFL Sunday Ticket paired with tasty breakfast specials and bottomless mimosas from 9:30am.
+Every Sunday, don your favorite football colors and head over to Crush Lounge at The Meritage Resort for the ultimate game day experience.
+Crush Lounge offers the NFL Sunday Ticket paired with tasty breakfast specials and bottomless mimosas.
 And, the fun doesn’t stop after the football games!
 After the touchdowns, stay around for the strikes with some friendly competition of your own on the bowling lanes – crush it at Crush Lounge!

 Yountville